aneetakhoso/aneetakhoso/README.md

 - 👋 Hi, I’m @aneetakhoso
-- 👀 I’m interested in machine learning, automation,
+- 👀 I’m interested in machine learning, automation, too many other things.
+AWS and Cloud technologies.
+Understanding and applying supervised and unsupervised models
-- 🌱 I’m currently learning medidata
+- 🌱 I’m currently learning Medidata systems monitoring.
 - 💞️ I’m looking to collaborate on ... anything!
 - 📫 How to reach me: send a message here!